-Our location is right in the heart of Walnut Grove, and just off of Hwy 1, making us easily accessible for anyone in Langley or the surrounding area.
+Your Langley orthodontist is conveniently located right in the heart of Walnut Grove, and just off of Hwy 1, making us easily accessible for anyone in Langley or the surrounding area.

 The views from our chairs are pretty spectacular as well!

 We offer modern procedures and equipment to make your treatment fast and effective!
-On top of that, we provide plenty of options for braces, such as Invisalign, Incognito braces and Damon brackets to make sure you get the most modern choices.
+We also provide plenty of options for braces, such as Invisalign, and Damon brackets to make sure you get the most modern choices.

 Want to see what your smile will look like after orthodontic treatment?
 Our smile simulation technology allows us to do so!